electron/electron/docs/tutorial/desktop-environment-integration.md

-# Desktop environment integration
+# Desktop Environment Integration

-Different operating systems provide different features on integrating desktop applications into their desktop environments.
-For example, on Windows applications can put shortcuts in the JumpList of task bar, and on Mac applications can put a custom menu in the dock menu.
+Different operating systems provide different features for integrating desktop applications into their desktop environments.
+For example, on Windows, applications can put shortcuts in the JumpList of task bar, and on Mac, applications can put a custom menu in the dock menu.

 This guide explains how to integrate your application into those desktop